raspberrypilearning/images-permissions-to-use/en/step_1.md

 Copyright law is designed to protect creators of artistic, literary, musical, and dramatic works from having their work exploited or misused.
 This means that copyright law applies to all manner of materials offline and online, including images and art work.

 Anyone who uses a copyrighted work without the owners' permission is guilty of copyright infringement.
-This is sometimes true even if the work has been changed significantly.
+This is sometimes true even if a lot of things have been changed about the work.

 Many images on the internet are protected by copyright.
 The copyright symbol © does not have to be present in the image for copyright to exist.